 Other tips to help you come up with a compelling title include:

-- using a number – numbers suggest a paper will be easy to consume (for example, ‘3 Traps to Avoid if You Want to Meet Your Customer Satisfaction KPI’)
+- using a number – numbers suggest a paper will be easy to consume (for example, ‘3 Ways to Align Your SecOps & Business Priorities with Cisco Endpoint Security’)

 - ensuring it has lively, active verbs like ‘enhance’ and ‘grow’